srivastavaarpit977/VideoVerse/README.md

     pip install opencv-python ultralytics jupyter roboflow
     ```

-3. Make sure you have the trained YOLO model file (`best.pt`) using the `logo_detection.pdf`.
+3. Make sure you have the trained YOLO model file (`best.pt`) using the `logoDetection.pdf`.

 ## Usage

 ### Running the Python Script

-The `test.py` script processes a video file to detect the logo of respective brands and record their timestamps in the file `results1.json`.
+The `test.py` script processes a video file to detect the logo of respective brands and record their timestamps in the file `results.json`.

 1. Open a terminal and navigate to the directory containing `test.py`.